 ViaSat (VSAT) Receives a Buy from B.Riley FBR

-In a report released yesterday, Mike Crawford from B.Riley FBR maintained a Buy rating on ViaSat (VSAT), with a price target of $145.00.
-The company’s shares closed last Monday at $65.20, close to its 52-week low of $63.50.
+B.Riley FBR analyst Mike Crawford maintained a Buy rating on ViaSat (VSAT) today and set a price target of $145.00.
+The company’s shares closed last Monday at $66.53, close to its 52-week low of $63.50.

 Currently, the analyst consensus on ViaSat is a Strong Buy with an average price target of $108.33.